 -

 Read primary sources: Immerse yourself in the voices of the past by reading letters, diaries, and other firsthand accounts.
 These sources provide intimate glimpses into the daily lives, thoughts, and emotions of people who lived in the 1800s.
-For example, reading the letters of a Civil War soldier can provide a powerful understanding of the human cost of the conflict.
+Take this: reading the letters of a Civil War soldier can provide a powerful understanding of the human cost of the conflict.

 -